Campaign billboards during the 2007 municipal elections in Qatar. Photo credit: Wikimedia/Nicole Grant (CC BY 2.0)

 Following over 15 years of delays, in November 2020, the emir, Tamim bin Hamad al-Thani, announced that they would take place in October 2021.
 Some analysts believe that the impetus for finally holding the vote is to make the country look good ahead of the 2022 World Cup, which Qatar is hosting.

 Qatar has also supported Islamist political movements throughout the region.
 Notably, it backed various Muslim Brotherhood affiliates during the Arab Spring.
 For that reason, Saudi Arabia, the United Arab Emirates (UAE), Bahrain, and Egypt placed Qatar under an air, land, and sea blockade in 2017.
-The blockade, known as the Gulf Cooperation Council (GCC) Crisis, continues to this day.
+The blockade, known as the Gulf Cooperation Council (GCC) Crisis, lasted until early 2021.

 Qatar has extensive bilateral economic and security ties with the United States, hosting Al Udeid Air Base.